Morris Shenker

+Biography

 Shenker was a Russian Jewish immigrant who arrived in St. Louis in 1922 with limited English.
 He was educated at Washington University School of Law, and set up law practice in 1932.
 Shenker built a reputation as a successful defense attorney, raised money for the Democratic Party and for Israel, and co-founded the Dismas House charity in St. Louis.

 Shenker first came to national attention during the Kefauver Hearings in the early 1950s, in which he represented a number of underworld figures.
 From 1962 Shenker represented Jimmy Hoffa, and in 1966 became Hoffa's chief counsel.
+Shenker represented Teamster official Richard Kavner during the hearings of the McClellan Committee of the US Senate (1957-60).
+Although Kavner managed to avoid the committee for some time, proclaiming that he was "sick", he was eventually brought before the committee.
+Chief Counsel Bobby Kennedy pointed out that at the same time when Kavner was claiming to be "sick", he was “in Puerto Rico on Teamster business”.
+Shenker told the committee that “whenever [Kavner] is under emotional strain, he is subject to attacks which consist of a sudden loss of consciousness followed by severe sweating and pain".

 In 1970 a year-long Life Magazine investigative report accused him, as head of the St. Louis Commission on Crime and Law Enforcement, along with the city's mayor Alfonso J. Cervantes, of both having "personal ties to the underworld."
 The magazine alleged that Shenker controlled the massive $700 million Teamsters Union Pension Fund and its investments, most notably in Las Vegas but also in San Diego (through developers Louis Lesser and Irvin Kahn), New York City, Kansas City, and elsewhere.
 Shenker himself assumed part ownership of the Dunes Hotel and Casino from the 1970s to 1985.
 Shenker tried to develop a casino in Atlantic City, New Jersey, also called the Dunes Hotel and Casino, but it was never completed.